Battery Disconnects 101

 Traditionally Wired Regulator Installations

-If you have an alternator with a traditionally wired regulator, also referred to as a three-wire, you can also use the above diagram and parts and it will work perfectly.
-If you’re weight-conscious and want to eliminate running a large charge lead the length of the vehicle, you have a second option; use the Moroso 74102 Battery Disconnect Switch and our Exciter Disconnect Harness Kit.
-The Moroso 74102 is actually a pair of switches in a single housing where a single switch motion closes/opens both switches.
-One of the switches is high-current (interrupts the battery cable) and the other is low-current (interrupts the exciter circuit of the alternator).
+If you have an alternator with a traditionally wired regulator, also referred to as a three-wire, you can also use the Option 1 diagram and parts and it will work perfectly.
+But why would you do that?
+3-wire alternators eliminate the need to run the charge lead the length of the vehicle when used with the correct parts – the Moroso 74102 Battery Disconnect Switch and our Exciter Disconnect Harness Kit.
+This reduces weight and saves money!

 It is wired per the following diagram: